LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

         FOR EACH request_ID

-            ▲IF flow_control AND resumption_token is present
+            `▲IF flow_control AND resumption_token is present`:changes:

-                THEN SKIP if entry is prior to resumption point
+                `THEN SKIP if entry is prior to resumption point`:changes:

-            IF results object exceeds flow control or results size limits
+            `IF results object exceeds flow control or results size limits`:changes:

-                THEN EXIT LOOP
+                `THEN EXIT LOOP`:changes:

         Put the request_ID in the results object